friendly-traceback/docs/source/syntax_tracebacks_es.rst

     Python no pudo entender el código en el archivo 'TESTS:\syntax\print_is_a_function_3.py'
-    en la ubicación indicada por ^.
+    en la ubicación indicada.

-    -->1: print """This is a very long string which results in a very long error message."""
+       1: print """This is a very long string which results in a very long error message."""
                 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Tal vez tenga que escribir